-The Department for Education will consider whether the relevant school has adhered to education legislation and any statutory policies connected with the complaint.
+The Department for Education will consider whether Xxx Primary School has adhered to education legislation and any statutory policies connected with the complaint.

-The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to: Department for Education
+The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:

-Piccadilly Gate

-Department for Education
+Department for Education Piccadilly Gate Store Street Manchester M1 2WD.

-Piccadilly Gate

-Store Street

-Manchester

-M1 2WD